Vanna White: Crochet and knitting endorsements

 When White was five, her grandmother taught her how to crochet.
-White had lost interest in the hobby over time until, on the Wheel of Fortune set, she noticed her pregnant hairdresser was crocheting a baby blanket for herself.
+White had lost interest in the hobby over time, until on the Wheel of Fortune set, she noticed her pregnant hairdresser was crocheting a baby blanket for herself.
 White told her that she previously crocheted and asked the hairdresser to help her relearn crochet.
-When she has downtime on the set, she often crochets, as she finds it very relaxing and she has something to show for the time she's spent doing it.
+When she has downtime on the set, White often crochets, as she finds it very relaxing and has something to show for the time she has spent doing it.

 White began her relationship with Lion Brand Yarns when she spoke about her love of crochet on The Tonight Show Starring Johnny Carson; the yarn company subsequently contacted her and negotiated a contract.
-She has her own line of yarn called Vanna's Choice and endorses crochet and knitting books published in her name.
+White has her own line of yarn called Vanna's Choice and endorses crochet and knitting books published in her name.